HanoverStatsLabs/resources/labs/Lab8Instructions.md

 - Start a new project in RStudio (Lab_8).
 - Upload the data from the Excel file to the Lab_8 project.
 - Start a new RMarkdown document for your lab report.
-- Add chunks to your RMarkdown to load the hanoverbase library and to import the Excel data.
+- Add **two chunks** to your RMarkdown, one to load the hanoverbase library and one to import the Excel data.
 - Make sure you can view the Cars2015 data in the data viewer.
 - Remember to save and knit often as you work on your report.